IBM/ansible-power-aix-oracle/README.md

 This repository contains ansible **power_aix_oracle** collection which is used for installing Oracle Single Instance database 19c on new AIX operating system and creates test database on AIX filesystem and on Oracle ASM.

 This collection automates Oracle 19c database installation and creation steps.
+Tested playbook on AIX 73 and PowerVS AIX partition.
+Also tested playbook using Ansible Automation Platform 2, you can find the steps in below sections.

 # Description